An efficient encoder-decoder architecture with top-down attention for speech separation: Method

 \subsection{Decoder of TDANet}

 The decoder progressively extracts acoustic features through top-down connections whose core component is the LA layer, as shown in Figure~\ref{fig:all_structure}c.
-The LA layer uses a small amount of parameters ($\sim$ 0.01M) to generate adaptive parameters $\rho$ and $\tau$ from higher-level features as a guide for extracting finer-grained speech features.
+The LA layer uses a small amount of parameters ($\sim$ 0.01M) to generate adaptive parameters $\rho$ and $\tau$ as local top-down attention to perform affine transformation on features from the current layer to reconstruct fine-grained features.
 Figure \ref{fig:lft} shows detailed architecture of the LA layer.
-First, LA layer uses $N$ 1-D kernels with length 5 to perform convolution in temporal dimension using features $\mathbf{F'}_{i+1}$, resulting in $\tau\in \displaystyle \R^{N\times \frac{T'}{2^{i-1}}}$.
-Meanwhile, another identical 1-D convolutional layer followed by GLN and Sigmoid uses $\mathbf{F'}_{i+1}$ as input, resulting in attention signal $\rho\in \mathbb{R}^{N\times \frac{T'}{2^{i-1}}}$.
+First, LA layer uses $N$ 1-D kernels with length 5 to perform convolution in temporal dimension using features $\displaystyle \mF'_{i+1}$, resulting in $\tau\in \displaystyle \R^{N\times \frac{T'}{2^{i-1}}}$.
+Meanwhile, another identical 1-D convolutional layer followed by GLN and Sigmoid uses $\displaystyle \mF'_{i+1}$ as input, resulting in attention signal $\rho\in \displaystyle \R^{N\times \frac{T'}{2^{i-1}}}$.
 Consequently,

-where $h_1$ and $h_2$ denote two different parameters of 1-D convolutional layers followed by GLN. $\mathbf{F'}_{i}$, $\rho$ and $\tau$ have the same dimensions.
-The learnable parameters are used to adaptively modulate $\mathbf{F'}_{i}$ via a top-down local attention $\rho$.
+where $h_1$ and $h_2$ denote two different parameters of 1-D convolutional layers followed by GLN. $\displaystyle \mF'_{i}$, $\rho$ and $\tau$ have the same dimensions.
+The learnable parameters are used to adaptively modulate $\displaystyle \mF'_{i}$ via a top-down local attention $\rho$.
 This process is formulated by

-After the feature extraction from the highest layer to the lowest layer, the output of the decoder use $C$ convolutional layers with $N$ kernels with length of 1 and stride of 1 followed by an activation function (ReLU) to obtain $C$ masks $\mathbf{M}_i$, respectively.
+After the feature extraction from the highest layer to the lowest layer, the output of the decoder use $C$ convolutional layers with $N$ kernels with length of 1 and stride of 1 followed by an activation function (ReLU) to obtain $C$ masks $\displaystyle \mM_i$, respectively.